jeaubin/katacoda-scenarios/compare/step4.md

 **Oh No**

 All of sudden, the network is not operating as expected!
-Without any automation, can you figure out what happened without going to the previous step.
+Can you figure out what happened without going to the previous step?

 **Yes!**